ironsmile/euterpe/README.md

 Features
 ======

-* Uses [jplayer](https://github.com/happyworm/jPlayer) to play your music so it will probably work in every browser
+* Supports the most common audio formats such as mp3, oga, ogg, wav, flac, opus, web and m4a audio formats
-* jplayer supports mp3, oga, wav, flac and m4a audio formats
+* Built-in fast and simple Web UI so that you can play your music on every device
-* Interface and media via http(s)
+* Media and UI could be served over HTTP(S) natively without the need for other software
 * User authentication (HTTP Basic, query token, Bearer token)
 * Media artwork from local files or automatically downloaded from the [Cover Art Archive](https://musicbrainz.org/doc/Cover_Art_Archive)
 * Artist images could be downloaded automatically from [Discogs](https://www.discogs.com/)